-Your Landlord Must Account for Your Deposit
+Your Landlord Must Comply With State Deposit Rules

 You Can't Decide How Your Deposit Is Spent

-Your Landlord Might Not Return Your Deposit
+Your Landlord Might Not Return Your Full Deposit

 The damage your security deposit covers doesn't usually include "normal wear and tear."
-For example, if you live in the dwelling for five years and your footsteps wear down the carpet by the door, this is normal wear and tear.
+For example, if you live in your apartment for five years and your footsteps wear down the carpet by the door, this is normal wear and tear.
 However, if your dog tears up the carpet, you're responsible for this damage.
-When you move out, your landlord can deduct the cost of replacing the carpet from your deposit, as well as any past due rent or the costs of cleaning the dwelling if you leave it dirtier than it was when you moved in.
+When you move out, your landlord can deduct the cost of replacing the carpet from your deposit, as well as any past due rent or the costs of cleaning the apartment if you leave it dirtier than it was when you moved in.
 If these costs add up to more than your deposit, it's possible you might not get any part of it back.

 Your Landlord Has Time to Return Your Deposit

-If you're entitled to receive some or all of your deposit money back, your landlord usually doesn't have to give you the money the day you move out.
-In most states, landlords have grace periods of about a month.
-They can use this time to have the necessary work done to the property, so they know the exact costs to deduct.
+If you're entitled to receive some or all of your deposit back, your landlord doesn't have to give you the money the day you move out.
+Under the laws of most states, landlords have a certain amount of time (typically two to four weeks after you leave) to return the deposit.
+Landlords can use this time to have the necessary cleaning, damage repair, or other work done to the rental unit, so they know the exact costs to deduct.

-A Real Estate Lawyer Can Help
+A Landlord-Tenant Lawyer Can Help